IvanArkhipov1999/Martos/examples/c-examples/xtensa-esp32/README.md

 Presented here is a straightforward C example utilizing Martos.

-Within the setup function, the phrase 'Setup hello world!' is printed once.
+It has empty setup function.
-Additionally, within the loop function, the phrase 'Loop hello world!' along with the counter value is printed fifty times.
+Additionally, within the loop function, the counter value is incremented fifty times.

 ## How to install dependencies